 The Society for Pediatric Pathology (SPP) welcomes all physicians and scientists interested in Pediatric Pathology.
 Several categories of membership are available:

 - Regular: Pathologists, other physicians, or scientists with interest in Pediatric Pathology or allied disciplines.
-Dues ($300 per year) include an online subscription to the journal Pediatric and Developmental Pathology.
-A print subscription to the journal is available (additional $45 per year).
+Dues ($395 per year) include an online subscription to the journal Pediatric and Developmental Pathology.

 - Affiliate: Individuals who qualify as regular members but have permanent residence outside North America.
-Affiliate members are not required to pay dues, but may pay $120 per year in order to receive PDP online or $165 printed.
+Affiliate members are not required to pay dues, but may pay $50 per year in order to receive PDP online.
 Affiliate members residing outside North America have the option of becoming Regular members.

 - Junior: Junior membership is open to those physicians and scientists actively engaged in formal training, with attestation from the training program.
-Dues are reduced ($100 per year) but still include an online subscription to PDP.
-A print subscription to the journal is available (additional $45 per year).
+Dues are reduced ($50 per year) but still include an online subscription to PDP.

-The Society for Pediatric Pathology sponsors a Young Investigator Research Grant program and also a Short-Term Study Stipend program.
+It is the aim of the Society for Pediatric Pathology to foster research, education, and practice as they pertain to pediatric pathology, and to provide a forum for discourse among its members.
+The Society sponsors a Young Investigator Research Grant program and also a Short-Term Study Stipend program.
 A number of awards are given to honor meritorious work by young investigators, work incorporating novel technology, and excellence in presentations relating to perinatal pathology and presentations by pathologists-in-training.